A craft event for families and children to enjoy on Halloween

 They lived mainly in the Gaul region of France.

-Celtic culture had its own language, religion, social structure and is also known for its art and metalwork.
+Celtic culture had its own language, religion, social structure and was known for its art and metalwork.

 The Celts were also known as warriors and often fought against the Roman Empire and other European nations.

-Their influence eventually diminished due to Roman rule and the advance of Germanic tribes, but elements of Celtic culture remain strong in places such as Ireland and Scotland.
+Their influence eventually declined due to Roman rule and the advance of Germanic tribes, but elements of Celtic culture remain strong in places such as Ireland and Scotland.

-This day is called Samhain and is a celebration of the harvest, as well as the belief that spirits return to the earth with the onset of winter .
+This day is called Samhain, and while it celebrates the harvest, it is believed that spirits return to the world with the onset of winter .

-The reason why the Celts were distributed to unconnected territories (Ireland, Scotland, Wales, and Gaul) was
+The reason why the Celts were distributed in unconnected areas (Ireland, Scotland, Wales, Gaul) was

-This is due to their mobility and use of maritime transport, as well as their highly adaptable cultural characteristics.
+This is due to their mobility, use of maritime transport, and highly adaptable cultural characteristics.

-Although Celtic culture spread over a wide area, it managed to retain its local characteristics and traces of it can still be seen today.
+Although Celtic culture spread over a wide area, it survived while retaining its regional characteristics, and traces of it remain to this day.

 During the Samhain festival, villagers light bonfires, dress up in costumes and perform rituals to ward off evil spirits .

-The reason they dressed up was to make the spirits think they were their friends and to prevent them from harming them .
+The reason they dressed up was to make the spirits think they were friends and to avoid harm .

-This tradition evolved into the modern Halloween costume culture .
+This tradition evolved into the current Halloween costume culture .

-Also, the custom of making food offerings and leaving food in front of the house for the spirits began around this time.
+Also, customs such as making food offerings and leaving food in front of the house for the spirits began around this time.

-Modern Halloween became popular in America when Irish immigrants brought it with them in the 19th century .
+Modern Halloween became popular when Irish immigrants brought it to America in the 19th century .

 It was then commercialized in the United States, where the custom of children enjoying trick-or-treating and the culture of decorating homes became established.

-Learning this history as a family and teaching your children the original meaning of Halloween can help make it more than just a festival.
+Learning about this history as a family and teaching your children the true meaning of Halloween can help make it more than just a festival.

-Halloween has a very educational element to it, as it marks the harvest season and changes in nature, and is also an opportunity to learn about ancient cultures and beliefs.
+Halloween has a very educational element as an event that celebrates the harvest season and the changes in nature, as well as an opportunity to learn about ancient cultures and beliefs.

-By taking the time to research and discuss Halloween together as a family, parents and children will be able to share the deep cultural background of Halloween with the whole family.
+By taking the time to research and discuss Halloween together as a family, you can share the deep cultural background of Halloween with the whole family.

-3. Let's learn from history: Similarities and differences between Celtic Halloween and Japanese culture
+3. Learn from history: Similarities and differences between Celtic Halloween and Japanese culture

-Halloween has its origins in the ancient Celtic festival of Samhain, and its cultural background is deeply rooted in the respect for the dead .
+Halloween has its origins in the ancient Celtic festival of Samhain, and its cultural background is deeply rooted in the spirit of honoring the dead .

 This concept is similar to the Japanese Obon festival and festivals celebrating the changing of the seasons, and common elements can be found between the two.

-It is particularly interesting to note that they share the common custom of offering gratitude to ancestors and spirits while being conscious of natural turning points.
+It is particularly interesting that they share the custom of offering gratitude to ancestors and spirits while being conscious of the turning points of nature.

-For the Celts , Samhain was an important event marking the end of summer and the beginning of winter , and it was believed that spirits returned to the earthly world at this time.
+For the Celts , Samhain was an important event marking the end of summer and the beginning of winter , and it was believed that spirits returned to the earth at this time.

-However, while the Celts feared these spirits and dressed up to prevent evil spirits from harming them, the Japanese emphasize welcoming their ancestors and giving thanks to them.
+However, while the Celts feared these spirits and dressed up to prevent evil spirits from harming them, the Japanese emphasize welcoming their ancestors and offering thanks.

-Also, while the pumpkin lantern (Jack-o'-lantern) is the symbol of Halloween, in Japan there is no clear symbol like the pumpkin.
-However, there are many rituals and events that use seasonal plants and decorations .
+Also, while pumpkin lanterns (jack-o'-lanterns) are a symbol of Halloween, in Japan there is no clear symbol like the pumpkin, but there are many rituals and events that use seasonal plants and decorations .

 For example, rice plants and lanterns are often used as important items to welcome ancestors.

-This demonstrates the respect for nature and the respect for spirits that both cultures have.
+This shows the respect for nature and the respect for spirits that both cultures have.

-Although Halloween and Japanese festivals are similar in their underlying theme of welcoming spirits, there are clear differences in approach and purpose.
+Although Halloween and Japanese festivals share a similar underlying theme of welcoming spirits, there are clear differences in approach and purpose.

-Halloween began as a ritual to ward off evil spirits , but in modern times it has become all about fun and dressing up.
+Halloween began as a ritual to ward off evil spirits , but in modern times it has become more about fun and dressing up.

-On the other hand, the Japanese Obon festival is a festival to express gratitude to ancestors and has a stronger religious and spiritual significance.
+On the other hand, Obon in Japan is a festival to express gratitude to ancestors and has a stronger religious and spiritual significance.

-Enjoying Halloween as a family can be a great opportunity to broaden your horizons by learning about the differences and similarities with your own culture .
+Enjoying Halloween with your family can be a great opportunity to broaden your horizons by learning about the differences and similarities between our cultures .

 4. Halloween was originally a potato!
 Why a pumpkin?

-In many homes, pumpkins are carved and decorated with lanterns with painted faces, but in fact pumpkins were not used in the origins of Halloween.
+Many homes carve pumpkins and decorate them with lanterns painted with faces, but pumpkins were not actually used in the origins of Halloween.

 Learning about this surprising history will help you understand the deeper background of Halloween.

-Halloween originated from the festival of Samhain , an ancient Celtic ritual in which people used crops to light a fire to ward off evil spirits .
+Halloween originated from the festival of Samhain, an ancient Celtic ritual in which people used harvest produce to light a fire to ward off evil spirits .

-In Celtic cultures such as Ireland and Scotland, it was believed that hollowing out turnips and potatoes, which were commonly grown at the time, and placing them outside the house would ward off spirits.
+In Celtic cultures such as Ireland and Scotland, people believed that hollowing out turnips and potatoes , which were commonly grown at the time, into lanterns and placing them outside their homes would ward off spirits.

-This practice was later brought to America by immigrants.
+This custom was later brought to America by immigrants.

 Irish immigrants to America began using pumpkins instead of turnips and potatoes.

-Pumpkins are grown in abundance in America, and because of their size and ease of handling, they naturally became a symbol of Halloween.
+Pumpkins are grown in abundance in the United States, and because of their size and ease of handling, they naturally became a symbol of Halloween.

-In America in particular, pumpkins began to be used for Halloween, coinciding with the autumn harvest festival , and now they have become known around the world as "Jack-o'-lanterns."
+In America in particular, pumpkins began to be used for Halloween, coinciding with the autumn harvest festival , and are now known worldwide as "Jack-o'-lanterns."

-The meaning behind Jack-o'-lanterns is also an interesting anecdote.
+The meaning behind the Jack-o'-lantern is also an interesting anecdote.

-It comes from the legend that a character in Irish folk tales named Jack tricked the devil and was not allowed to go to heaven or hell after death, so he was given a coal by the devil and had to wander the earth in a turnip.
+It comes from the legend of a character in Irish folk tales named Jack who tricked the devil and was unable to go to heaven or hell after death, so he wandered the earth with a coal given to him by the devil in a turnip.

-This story of Jack is also connected to the motif of the face on the modern lantern, and his appearance remains a traditional symbol of Halloween .
+This story of Jack is connected to the motif of the face on today's lanterns, and his appearance remains a traditional symbol of Halloween .

-Making a homemade jack-o'-lantern as a family while learning about this background is a great way to have fun.
+Making a homemade jack-o'-lantern as a family while learning about this background is a very enjoyable experience.

-Rather than simply carving a pumpkin, learning about its history and stories before carving it will make Halloween feel even more special.
+Rather than simply carving a pumpkin, carving one after learning about its history and stories will make Halloween feel even more special.

-Halloween has vastly different meanings and cultures in Europe and America.
+Halloween has very different meanings and cultures in Europe and America.

-In Europe , Halloween has traditionally had a religious significance and has continued as an event to honour the dead.
+In Europe , Halloween has traditionally had religious significance and has continued as an event to honor the dead.

-Meanwhile, Halloween was brought to America by Irish immigrants in the 19th century, and gradually became commercialized, eventually becoming associated with the large-scale events and consumer culture we know today.
+Meanwhile, Halloween, which was brought to America by Irish immigrants in the 19th century, gradually became commercialized and became associated with the large-scale events and consumer culture we see today.

 Halloween in Europe was originally heavily influenced by Christianity in many countries and is closely associated with All Saints' Day on November 1st and All Souls' Day on November 2nd.

-For this reason, Halloween is celebrated with a sense of reverence for spirits and the dead, and its religious significance remains strong even today.
+For this reason, Halloween is celebrated with a sense of reverence for spirits and the dead, and it still has a strong religious connotation today.

 On the other hand, Halloween in America became rapidly commercialized in the 20th century, with an emphasis on trick-or-treating and costume parties .

-The Halloween custom brought by Irish immigrants spread throughout America, and a commercial element was added, leading to a boom in the sales of candy and costumes aimed at children.
+The Halloween custom brought by Irish immigrants spread throughout America, and commercial elements were added, leading to a boom in the sales of candy and costumes aimed at children.

 In modern America, Halloween has a strong entertainment element and has taken root as a large-scale event enjoyed by family and friends.

-As such, there are big differences between Halloween in Europe and America in terms of religion and commerce , but both are events that have evolved through the blending of tradition and modern culture.
+As such, Halloween in Europe and America differs greatly from the perspectives of religion and commerce , but both are events that have evolved through a blend of tradition and modern culture.

-Halloween is still celebrated quietly in many parts of Europe , but in areas where Celtic culture remains, it still retains a strong sense of sacred ritual.
+Halloween is still celebrated quietly in many parts of Europe , but in areas where Celtic culture remains, it still retains a strong connotation as a sacred ritual.

-Meanwhile, in America , influenced by movies, television and advertising, Halloween has become a major entertainment event , with towns filled with costumes and decorations.
+Meanwhile, in America , influenced by movies, television, and advertisements, Halloween has become a major entertainment event , with towns filled with costumes and decorations.

 Learning about these differences as a family and discussing the religious background and commercial developments can help families better understand modern Halloween.